YegorKozlov/aem-fiddle-scripts/osgi-config-dedupe/README.md

 A script to find and de-duplicate OSGi Factory configurations.

 This is to address some scenarios with AEM and Apache Sling installations where factory configs get duplicated.
 See [SLING-6313](https://jira.apache.org/jira/browse/SLING-6313) for the explanation of the problem.
 There is a [felix-osgi-config-repair](https://github.com/cqsupport/felix-osgi-utils/tree/master/felix-osgi-config-repair) tool by Andrew Khoury to address this problem, but this tool is a runnable jar which you need to upload and execute on a running Sling instance.
 In many cases it is difficult to do, for example, when AEM is running in a immutable container in AWS EC2.
-This script is a online version of [felix-osgi-config-repair](https://github.com/cqsupport/felix-osgi-utils/tree/master/felix-osgi-config-repair) whicj can run from AEM Fiddle.
+This script is a online version of [felix-osgi-config-repair](https://github.com/cqsupport/felix-osgi-utils/tree/master/felix-osgi-config-repair) which can run from AEM Fiddle.

 ### Usage